grafana/tempo/docs/sources/tempo/configuration/_index.md

 ### Local storage recommendations

 While you can use local storage, object storage is recommended for production workloads.
-A local backend will not correctly retrieve traces with a distributed deployment unless all components have access to the same disk.
+A local backend won't correctly retrieve traces with a distributed deployment unless all components have access to the same disk.
 Tempo is designed for object storage more than local storage.

-At Grafana Labs, we have run Tempo with SSDs when using local storage.
+At Grafana Labs, we've run Tempo with SSDs when using local storage.
 Hard drives haven't been tested.

 You can estimate how much storage space you need by considering the ingested bytes and retention.